 Go ahead, hang a light fixture.
 The job of upgrading outdated, old or incomplete electrical work, however, is another matter.
 Hire a licensed professional.

-Keep your wiring repairs on the outside of the walls, advises Liberty Mutual Insurance.
+Keep your DIY wiring repairs on the outside of the walls, advises Liberty Mutual Insurance.
 Don’t touch wiring inside the electrical panel, ceiling or walls.
-Call a licensed and bonded electrician, too, to make repairs on an old homes with non-traditional wiring.
+Call a licensed and bonded electrician, too, to make repairs on old homes with non-traditional wiring.

 “Even when you think you know what you’re doing, you might get shocked.
 Combining amateurism with a cavalier attitude can be a dangerous thing,” warns The Spruce, in an article that says homeowners who are especially logical and cautious can cautiously tackle electrical jobs.

 If you want to build skills, start slowly.
 Ask a friend or relative who is a professional electrician for lessons and a hand.